Ring boy scandal: Aftermath

-Despite Cole withdrawing his complaints, 1992 continued to be a year of turmoil for WWF.
+Despite Cole withdrawing his complaints, 1992 continued to be a year of turmoil for the WWF.
 The scandal broke in the run-up to both the debut of McMahon's new World Bodybuilding Federation (WBF) on television on April 4 and WrestleMania VIII on April 5.
-On April 2, the Department of Justice formally subpoenaed the WWF in regards to the steroid scandal, and on April 3, former WWF referee Rita Chatterton appeared on Geraldo Rivera's talk show Now It Can Be Told and alleged that McMahon had raped her in 1986.
+On April 2, the U.S. Department of Justice formally subpoenaed the WWF in regards to the steroid scandal, and on April 3, former WWF referee Rita Chatterton appeared on Geraldo Rivera's talk show Now It Can Be Told and alleged that McMahon had raped her in 1986.
 Later in that year, McMahon separately sued Chatterton and Mushnick for defamation; the lawsuits would end inconclusively.
-The WBF folded in July 1992, McMahon was indicted, prosecuted, and eventually acquitted of illegally supplying steroids to WWF wrestlers over the next two years, and WWF's business would decline during the mid-1990s as they struggled to replace their most popular star Hulk Hogan, who had also been implicated in the steroid scandal.
+The WBF folded in July 1992, McMahon was indicted, prosecuted, and eventually acquitted of illegally supplying steroids to WWF wrestlers over the next two years and WWF's business would decline during the mid-1990s as they struggled to replace their most popular star, Hulk Hogan, who had also been implicated in the steroid scandal.

 Joyal's and Phillips' careers ended after the scandal, but Patterson was offered his job back after Hodgson retracted his allegations, and stayed with WWE for most of the rest of his life until his death from cancer in 2020.
 The FBI investigated Phillips and identified ten potential victims, but did not press charges as none of them were willing to testify as to the nature of his activities.
 Cole was fired in 1993 after failing conditions related to his re-employment.
-In that same year, he filed a lawsuit against WWF, Joyal, Patterson, and Phillips; the lawsuit was dismissed a year later.
-Phillips and WWE would be sued by a third ring boy in 1999; that case was eventually settled a year later.
+In that same year, he filed a lawsuit against the WWF, Joyal, Patterson and Phillips; the lawsuit was dismissed a year later.
+Phillips and the WWF would be sued by a third ring boy in 1999; that case was eventually settled a year later.
 Phillips died in 2012 after two decades away from public life.
 Cole died by suicide in 2021, at the age of 50.